evgenyneu/evgenii.com/resume/index.md

 ## Summary of Qualifications

-* Over 15 years of programming experience.
+* 19 years of programming experience.
 * Developed applications for Web, iOS, Android, and Windows platforms.
 * Familiar with writing unit and integration tests.